SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 ![](/exercises/Ex2/images/IncidentsConversationsRelationship.png)

-1. Select the Incidents entity and click (Add Relationship) icon.
+1. Select the Incidents entity and click the **Add Relationship** icon.
 2. An arrow appears.
 Drag the arrow to the **Urgency** entity.
 The **New Relationship** dialog box opens.
 In the dialog box, fill in the following values: